 In summary, the Court of Claims improperly casted off its role as reviewing the actions of the Department's FOIA Coordinator and instead adjudicated the matter afresh using exceptions never raised in response to the FOIA request.
-This is the wrong and improper role of a trial court under the legal review structure provided by and the design created by the Michigan Legislature.
-As such, this Court is requested to overrule the continued use of the Residential Ratepayer 'Do-Over' doctrine.
-To the extent that this Court believes it is bound to follow Residential Ratepayer as binding precedent (or due to later decisions following the same), a conflict panel is requested pursuant to MCR 7.215(J).
+The Court of Appeals did not correct this error.
+This improperly-assumed role of a trial court is directly contrary to the actual legal review structure created by the Michigan Legislature.
+As such, this Court is requested to grant leave to overrule the long-overdue improper use of the Residential Ratepayer 'Do-Over' doctrine.
+This case is the ideal vehicle to do so.